 You should not increase the number of timeoutworker dynos.

-If running a study, consider upgrading to the “Premium 0” Redis for $15/month, because it has a higher connection limit, which may be necessary if the server gets a lot of simultaneous traffic, or especially if you are using browser bots.
+If running a study, consider upgrading to one of the paid Redis plans, because it has a higher connection limit, which may be necessary if the server gets a lot of simultaneous traffic, or especially if you are using browser bots.

 Setting environment variables¶

 If you would like to turn off debug mode, you should set the

 $ heroku config:set OTREE_PRODUCTION=1

 However, this will hide error pages, so you should set up Logging with Sentry.

 To password protect parts of the admin interface,